PSYC • Psychology

 PSYC 340 · Interviewing and Counseling Techniques 3 Credits

 An overview of basic clinical interviewing and counseling techniques from both the didactic and experiential perspectives.
 Topics include methods and theories in counseling, roles in the counseling relationship, legal considerations, dealing with resistance, cultural awareness, and ethical issues related to counseling.
+Students will practice mock counseling sessions with other students.

 Prerequisite: PSYC 105.

-PSYC 345 · Criminal Behavior 3 Credits
+PSYC 345 · Criminal Psychology 3 Credits

 Prerequisite: PSYC 105.